 If you’re reading this, then chances are that you’re getting tired of those plain-tasting Maruchan noodles that cost 50-cents a pack, and you’re looking for alternatives.
 Perhaps a brand-new noodle house or Japanese ramen restaurant opened up in your town, and you’re wondering if it’s worth a trip.

 So, how much does ramen cost?
 Pre-packaged store-bought ramen typically costs between 50 cents and $1 per pack.
 However, if you visit a well-reviewed noodle shop, then expect to pay between $15 and $20 for a bowl of freshly-made ramen noodle soup.

 One of the most responsible things that young adults can do is make a food budget for themselves.
-So, in today’s article, I’m going to outline some of the costs of ramen noodles, including fancy restaurant ramen and cheap store-bought ramen.
+So, in today’s article, I’m going to explain how much do ramen noodles cost and outline some of the costs of ramen noodles, including fancy restaurant ramen and cheap store-bought ramen.

 Ramen has exploded in popularity throughout the U.S., due to the increasing influence of Japanese culture in America.
 And it’s not hard to see why, either.
 Every time I put on an episode of Naruto for old time’s sake and see young Naruto eating his signature extra-pork ramen, I get a huge craving for it.